mattyschell/nyc-spatial-rolodex/README.md

 # nyc-spatial-rolodex

-There is no up-to-date universal source of spatial data in the City of New York.
-This quixotic wiki repository contains human-centric info and errata useful when searching for and using spatial data.
+There is no up to date, comprehensive source of spatial data in New York City.
+This fanciful wiki repository contains plain language info and tips useful when searching for and using spatial data in New York City.
+It is our repo my friends, our rules, the trick is to never be afraid.

 ## Contributing